 The learning process is further strengthened with active incorporation of multimedia tools, which include a computerised multi-purpose laboratory and 3D cyber anatomy software for anatomy dissection sessions.

 The five-year M.D. programme is segregated into two phases.
-Phase 1 of the programme (the first two years) is conducted at the Kuala Lumpur campus while Phase 2 (the final three years) is based at the clinical school at the Terengganu campus.
+Phase 1 of the programme (the first two years) is conducted at the Kuala Lumpur campus while Phase 2 (the final three years) is based at the hospitals in Negeri Sembilan.
 Each semester comprises approx 16 weeks of class sessions whereby the hours of contact for each session ranges between one to two hours per session.

 Academically-qualified candidates are required to attend an interview for admission.
 The outcome of the interview determines a candidate's successful admission into the programme.